 This article will break down the fiance visa timeline.
-This is the timeline you should expect if you file your case in 2018.
-If you handle your case correctly, and your fiance is not from a country that is considered to have high fraud, then the total wait should be between 7 to 9 months in 2018.
-The majority of our cases are being completed in about 8 months.
-Prior to 2018 the fiance visa timeline was closer to 6 months.
+This is the timeline you should expect if you file your case in 2019.
+If you handle your case correctly, and your fiance is not from a country that is considered to have high fraud, then the total wait should be between 8 or 9 months in 2019.
+The majority of our cases are being completed in this time range.
+Prior to 2018 the fiance visa timeline was in the 6-9 months range.
 This fiance visa timeline can change.
 This blog article will explain, in detail, about the fiance visa timeline.

 You will file your case with USCIS.

 The interview is very important.
 This will probably be the most important interview in your fiance’s life.
 If it goes well then she will be able to start her life with you in the United States in a short amount of time.
 If it does not go well you may have to refile the whole case and start over.
-This could mean that you will need to wait an additional 8 months or longer for your fiance to come to the United States.
+This could mean that you will need to wait an additional 8 – 9 months or longer for your fiance to come to the United States.

 The key thing is that she know about you and your life.
 She should know you very well in order to have a successful interview.
 She should know about your life in the United States.
 She should know where you live, what kind of work you do, and all about your family .
 If you have a criminal past she should know about this and not find out about it at the interview.
 In addition, she should know about any past marriages.
 You may wish to read our article about the key things to know about the fiance visa interview process.
-This includes the fiance visa interview questions.
+You may also want to study the fiance visa interview questions.

 Assuming all goes well at the consulate the fiance visa will be granted.
 Congratulations!
 Approval generally happens in about a week to 10 days.
-You are then eligible to enter the United States with your k-1 fiance visa.
+Your fiance will then eligible to enter the United States with his or her k-1 fiance visa.

 You will receive a sealed packet that must not be opened until you come to your port of entry.
 You can read about the sealed packet and other information about what you should do after your interview on the U.S. State Department’s website.